Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Introduction

 The rest of this paper goes as follows.
-Section~\ref{sec:Background} introduces the IC technique and the latest methods for IC testing.
+Section~\ref{sec:Background} introduces the IC technique, MT technique and the latest methods for IC testing.
 Section~\ref{sec:Preliminaries} introduces the motivation and challenge of this work.
 Section~\ref{sec:Methodology} elaborates our methodology in detail.
 After that, Sections~\ref{sec:exp} and \ref{sec:Results} present the setup and the results of our evaluation experiments, respectively.
-Next, Section~\ref{sec:discuss} discusses the issue of reality and threats to validity, and Section~\ref{sec:RelatedWork} lists the related works.
+Next, Section~\ref{sec:discuss} discusses the issue of realism, false positives, efficiency of \methodname{} and threats to validity, and Section~\ref{sec:RelatedWork} lists the related works.
 Finally, Section~\ref{sec:Conclusion} concludes this paper.